Slam Dunk Records: Slam Dunk Festival

 The label is also associated with the Slam Dunk Festival, established in 2006.
-Although initially small-scale and set up with only a handful of artists, the yearly event now attracts many well-known artists and has slowly established itself as a popular indoor day-long music festival.
+Although initially small-scale and set up with only a handful of artists, the yearly event now attracts many well-known artists and has slowly established itself as a popular day-long music festival.
 Initially held in the city's Millennium Square, the event moved to the student union of the University of Leeds in its second year.
+It is now located in Temple Newsam, Leeds.

 The festival attracts more than 40 bands across six different stages.
 Notable acts which have played at the festival include Fall Out Boy, Thursday, You Me at Six, Hundred Reasons, Reel Big Fish and Paramore.

 In 2010, a southern counterpart to the festival had its first year in the University of Hertfordshire, and the now two-day festival became known as Slam Dunk North (Leeds) and Slam Dunk South (Hertfordshire).
 The festival is normally held on the May Bank Holiday of each year, featuring a mixture of up-and-coming and more established bands, based around punk/emo/metal and ska music.